MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-production.md

 ms.custom: bap-template
 ms.search.forms: '9330, 931, 990008, 89, 900, 902'
 ---
-# Pick for Production, Assembly, or Jobs in Basic Warehouse Configurations
+# <a name="pick-for-production-assembly-or-jobs-in-basic-warehouse-configurations"></a>Pick for Production, Assembly, or Jobs in Basic Warehouse Configurations

 How you pick components for production, jobs, or assembly orders depends on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).